January 19, 2012

-“A ticket to ride” – from the Beatles to politics to LOLdogs…
+“A ticket to ride” – from the Beatles to Celine Dion to primary politics and LOLdogs…

 THE FAMOUS BEATLES LYRIC: